freenas/freenas-docs/userguide/system.rst

   level.
 Choices are *Inquiry*, *Loss of Functionality*, or *Total Down*.

-* **Attach Debug Info** allows an overview of the system hardware and configuration to be automatically generated and included with the ticket.
-It is recommended to leave this box checked.
+* **Attach Debug Info** it is recommended to leave this box checked so that an overview of the system’s hardware, build string, and configuration is automatically generated and included with the ticket.
+  Generating and attaching a debug to the ticket can take some time.
+An error will occur if the debug is more than the file size limit of 20M.

 * **Subject** is a descriptive title for the ticket.